 Staff within offices are not required to wear masks while at their workstation.

-Children under age 5 and those who cannot reliably wear a face covering without constant supervision may not wear a face covering.
+Children under age 5 and those who cannot reliably wear a face covering without constant supervision are not required to wear a face covering.

 All staff and students in school buildings over the age of 5 must wear a face covering.